Advanced placement participation of Minnesota high school students

 AP Exams Taken in Mathematics and Science Grows

-The number of subject-specific exams in mathematics and science (biology, chemistry, computer science, environmental science, calculus, physics and statistics) accounted for 32 percent of all subject exams.
-There were 19,969 exams taken in these areas; a 9 percent increase from the previous year, and a 35 percent increase from five years ago when 14,769 exams were taken.
+The number of biology, chemistry, computer science, environmental science, calculus, physics and statistics exams accounted for 33 percent of all subject-specific AP exams.
+The number of math and science exams (22,362) increased 5 percent from the previous year, and 51 percent from five years ago when 14,769 exams were taken.

 About the AP